The Stafford

 The Stafford is a five star hotel in St James's Place in London, England.
-Built in the 17th century CE, its wine cellars may be the oldest in London.
+Built in the 17th century, its wine cellars may be the oldest in London.
 Previously used as private residences, the buildings were opened as a hotel in 1912.
 Allied soldiers used them as air raid shelters during the Second World War.

 Numbers 16-18 St James's Place were built as private residences in the 17th century.
 With the addition of number 18 in 1912, the block of houses was converted into the Stafford Hotel.
 Since its founding, the hotel has passed through several ownership groups and undergone a major renovation.

 Private homes

 Numbers 16, 17, and 18 were all constructed as homes in the 17th century.
 During this period, Lord Francis Godolphin built an extensive wine cellar under the houses.
 Reportedly, the wine cellar had doorways that led to St James's Palace.

 During the 19th century, number 17 St. James Place was owned by Lord Lyttenton and his wife.
 In 1849, the family left the house when Lady Lyttelton became a nanny to Queen Victoria’s children.

 In the succeeding years, number 17 became the Richmond Club Chambers, Green's Private Hotel and St James's Palace Hotel.
 In 1886, the Stafford Club moved into number 18.